jjwithanr/obsidian_bible_study/docs/New Testament/Luke/Luke15.md

 ## Overview:

+#### v.2
+>But the Pharisees and the teachers of the law muttered, "This man welcomes sinners and eats with them."

 #### v.4
 >"Suppose one of you has a hundred sheep and loses one of them.
 Does he not leave the ninety-nine in the open country and go after the lost sheep until he finds it?